lemonce/lemonce.net/source/docs/code-editor/case-editor.md

 **Case List**

 The Case List shows all the cases in the workspace.
-You can activate the case to be edited by double clicking it.
-THe code contained in the case will pop up on the coding area.
+You can activate the case to be edited by double clicking it, and then the code contained in the selected case will pop up in the coding area.

 **Case Code**

-By recording or keyboard inputing, you can generated the corresponding code in this area.
+By recording or keyboard inputing, you can generate corresponding code in this area.
 Direct editing in the coding area is also allowed.